Make your Pi stream!

 Won't drain your battery when playing.
 The music won't stop if you play a game on your phone.
 AirPlay and DLNA streaming also included!

-Headless audio player based on Mopidy (no need for a monitor), streaming music from Spotify, SoundCloud, Google Music, Podcasts (with iTunes, gPodder directories), MP3/OGG/FLAC/AAC, Webradio (with TuneIn, Dirble directories), Subsonic, Soma FM.
+Headless audio player based on Mopidy (no need for a monitor), streaming music from Spotify, SoundCloud, Google Music, Podcasts (with iTunes, gPodder directories), MP3/OGG/FLAC/AAC, Webradio (with TuneIn, Dirble, AudioAddict, Soma FM directories), Subsonic.

-Remote control it with a nice browser-interface or with an MPD-client like MPDroid for Android.
+Remote control it using a nice webinterface or using an MPD-client (like MPDroid for Android).

-Also includes AirTunes/AirPlay and DLNA streaming from your phone, tablet (iOS and Android)
+Also includes AirTunes/AirPlay and DLNA/OpenHome streaming from your phone, tablet (iOS and Android) or PC using software like BubbleUPnP.

 USB Audio support, for all kinds of USB soundcards, speakers, headphones.
 The sound from the Pi itself is not that good...